Why Invariance is Not Enough for Biomedical Domain Generalization and How to Fix It: Additional Results

-\subpara{Robustness Analysis.} We now assess how robust each DG method is to controllable domain shifts that are commonly encountered in practice.
-We employ randomly generated bias fields and gamma/contrast adjustments as corruptions, as these frequently change between MRI domains.
+We now assess how robust networks trained with each DG method are to domain shifts that can be simulated and are commonly encountered in practice.
+As domain shifts/corruptions, we employ randomly generated bias fields and gamma/contrast adjustments as corruptions, as these frequently change between MRI domains.
 As random bias fields vary spatially, we generate three different bias fields at each corruption level and report the average performance, whereas gamma corruption is deterministic.
-All methods were trained with strong gamma and bias augmentation, except for nnUNet, which uses its default augmentation pipeline and is thus excluded from this experiment for fair comparison.
+We note that all methods were trained with strong gamma and bias augmentation, except for nnUNet, which uses its default (conservative) augmentation pipeline and is thus excluded from this experiment for fair comparison.
 As shown in Figure~\ref{fig:corruptions}, \methodname maintains its robustness under gamma and bias corruptions across most datasets on held-out test datasets.
-We again find that the next most stable method changes in between datasets, indicating that our representation-based approach offers the most consistent benefits across anatomies and domain shift types.
+We again find that the next most stable method changes in between datasets, indicating that \methodname offers the most consistent benefits across anatomies and domain shift types.

-We also now examine the out-of-distribution robustness of the converged optimal weights of each method on held-out test data.
+We now also examine the out-of-distribution robustness of the converged optimal weights of each DG method on held-out test data.
 As flat minima often generalize better~\cite{hochreiter1997flat, keskar2016large, li2018visualizing}, methods that maintain performance under weight perturbations are more robust.
-To assess flatness, we add Gaussian noise of varying magnitudes to all parameters and measure the resulting performance drop.
+To assess flatness, we add Gaussian noise of varying magnitudes to all parameters of the trained predictors and measure the resulting performance drop.
 For each noise level~$\alpha$, we average results over five random perturbations.
 Figure~\ref{fig:corruptions} shows that \methodname degrades gracefully under increasing noise, indicating a more robust solution than competing methods, which decline sharply with weight corruption across most datasets.